Phoenix Hotel (Lexington, Kentucky): 20th century

 In 1932, the exterior lights from either side of the front entrance of the Phoenix Hotel were relocated to the main building of the University of Kentucky after a street front renovation.
 Shortly after 1947, the radio station WVLK-AM 590 relocated to the Phoenix Hotel from Versailles, Kentucky.
 The radio station remained headquartered at the site until approximately 1980, and moved thereafter to the Kincaid Towers.
 During this time, Paul Dunbar was the chief engineer.

 The Southern Regional Group held an annual meeting at the Phoenix Hotel in 1965, from October 7 to October 9.
 This meeting was principally hosted by the University of Kentucky, and had 110 in attendance.
 It became the last meeting of the group where Kentucky was an active, full member.

-Also in the 1960s, the Phoenix Hotel was the site of several demonstrations during the social movement in Lexington.
+The hotel's policy was racial segregation.
+In the 1960s, the Phoenix Hotel was also the site of several demonstrations during the Civil Rights Movement in Lexington.
+The two local newspapers, the Lexington Herald and the Lexington Leader, refused to cover the movement.
+This was acknowledged in 2004.
 These demonstrations were depicted in black and white photographs taken by photographer Calvert McAnn, and were displayed at the University of Kentucky Singletary Center in 2005.

-17 October 1961 Boston Celtics boycott resulted after Celtic players were refused service at the hotel coffee shop because they were negroes.
+The October 17, 1960 boycott by the Boston Celtics resulted after Celtic players were refused service at the hotel coffee shop because of being Black.
+The NBA champions were scheduled for an exhibition game against St. Louis Battlehawks.
+Tom “Satch” Sanders and Sam Jones were informed by the restaurant hostess that "We don't serve Negroes."
+When Bill Russell and Black teammates Al Butler, K.C.
+Jones were told, they refused to play.
+Black members of the Battlehawks, Woody Sauldsberry and Cleo Hill also refused.